Fun Plants for Color and Shape

-- Lamb’s ear – This plant has fuzzy silvery-green leaves that kids love to touch.
+- Lamb’s ear– Lamb’s ear has fuzzy, silvery-green leaves that kids love to touch.

-- Bunny tails - A small ornamental grass that produces soft, powder-puff flowers.
+- Bunny tails– Bunny tails are a small ornamental grass that produce soft, powder-puff flowers.

 Some plants make interesting sounds.
 These plants can also be fun for kids.

-- Ornamental grasses come in many varieties and as wind moves through their foliage, it produces soothing sounds.
+- Ornamental grasses- Ornamental grasses come in many varieties and as wind moves through their foliage, it produces soothing sounds.

-- Chinese lantern plant produces rows of inflated papery, orange-red lantern-like seed pods that create interesting sounds in the wind.
+- Chinese lantern- Chinese lantern plants produce rows of inflated, papery orange-red lantern-like seed pods that create interesting sounds in the wind.